-The Parry Sound Harbour waterfront plan focuses on revitalizing Zones 3 and 4, prioritizing improved connectivity, public access, and economic development, while balancing growth with environmental preservation.
-Concept designs have been developed for key areas, including the Stockey Centre/MNFR lands, Town Dock, Seguin River Mouth, and Champagne Street.
+The Parry Sound Harbour waterfront plan aims to revitalize Zones 3 and 4 by enhancing connectivity, public access, and economic development, while balancing growth with environmental preservation.
+Concept designs focus on key areas including the Stockey Centre/MNFR lands, Town Dock, Seguin River Mouth, and Champagne Street.

-MNR Lands Concept 1
+MNRF Lands Concept 1

-The Stockey Centre Concept 1 envisions a dynamic, multi-functional space that combines a public plaza, lookout platform, and small parks.
+The MNR Lands Concept envisions a dynamic, multi-functional space that combines a public plaza, lookout platform, and small parks.
 North of Bay Street, directly adjacent to the Stockey Centre, visitors will find the lookout, Monument Park, and Music Park (with existing monuments and interactive installations relocated to these parks).

 To the south of Bay Street, a proposed plaza will feature a centrally located fountain that can accommodate seasonal programming-such as a skating rink in winter and a fountain in summer.
 Nearby amenities will include a stage for concerts and a facility housing washrooms, changing rooms, and a mechanical room.
 The informal driveway west of the plaza will provide service access to the stage and washroom building.
 Berms will be integrated around the park to block prevailing winds and noise.
 Steps and platforms will allow limited access to the waterfront without disturbing the shoreline, drawing inspiration from projects like Kroyer Plads and Sandkaj.
-The park will also feature market containers to support local vendors.
+The park will also feature small shops to support local vendors.
 The design prioritizes easy circulation, with clear pathways connecting the lookout platform, parks, plaza, and the water's edge, creating a balanced environment for relaxation, play, and cultural engagement.
+The future vision of this area provides options of a mix of public spaces and commercial space to attract resident and visitors to the waterfront throughout all four seasons.